syunnmo/FGKT/README.md

 Explanation of parameters:
 * gpu: Specify the GPU to be used, e.g '0,1,2,3'.
 If CPU is used then fill in -1.
 * patience: Maximum number of times if validation loss does not improve.
-* lr: The learning rate
+* lr: Learning rate
 * num_heads: Number of head attentions.
-* mode: The selection of integration function.
+* mode: Selection of integration function.
-* exercise_embed_dim: The number of question embedding dimensions.
+* exercise_embed_dim: Number of question embedding dimensions.
-* batch_size: The number of batch size.
+* batch_size: Number of batch size.